Edgar-Donk/edgar-donk.github.io/README.md

 Generally try to keep it simple, try looking for an element that looks as though it should work, test it and see.
-Load a common theme such as clam, remember that if working in a windows or mac environment it will not work as straightforwardly if the theme not is not changed.
+Load a common theme such as clam, remember that if working in a windows or mac environment it will not work as straightforwardly if the theme is not changed.
 Look at 02Entry.py, if we use the clam theme it should create an entry with a blue background, however if the clam theme is not used and you are running with windows or mac OS, then the entry widget has to change by adding an element_create and adding the newly created element to layout.
 To find the correct element option, either check out "Changing Widget Colors" or use query layout and element_options, then we see that Entry.field has ('bordercolor', 'lightcolor', 'darkcolor', 'fieldbackground') whereas Entry.textarea has ('font', 'width').
-If you had used the element name background the widget would not have reacted.
+If you had used the element name background as we did for button the entry widget would not have reacted.

-We are now in a position to change the element colour and size of any widget, but whenever the state changes our widget will revert to a style inherited from the parent theme, so the interaction of states and style will be our next topic.
+We are now in a position to change the element colour and size of any widget, but whenever the state changes, such as pressing the widget, it will revert to a style inherited from the parent theme, so the interaction of states and style will be our next topic.

 ## 03 Linking Style with State

 Every widget exists with a state that for some widgets can be directly changed by the user's actions, such as moving the mouse over the widget, or by selecting or pressing the widget.
 Whenever the state changes the widget changes in colour, relief and/or size thus providing the user feedback.
 Other states which are not being changed dynamically are changed by the program.
 States are a fundamental part of styles and themes.
 Check out the table /tables/03states.md.
-All states also have an opposite condition whereby the name is prefixed by an exclamation mark, so the opposite of disabled is !disabled and not one of the other states, such as active.
+All states also have an opposite condition in which the name is prefixed by an exclamation mark, so the opposite of disabled is !disabled and not one of the other states, such as active.

-Some widgets, such as Frame would hardly ever need a state other than the normal state, others such as Button only really are useful if they display different states.
-When programming with states be aware that a widget with no named state is in the "normal" state even though normal is not directly referenced, it is implicitly the state we have used when making simple changes to the widget with Style.configure.
+Some widgets, such as Frame would hardly ever need a state other than the normal state, others such as Button only really are useful if they use different states.
+When programming with states be aware that a widget with no named state is in the "normal" state even though normal cannot be directly referenced, it is implicitly the state we have used when making simple changes to the widget with Style.configure.
 When we survey states some are never used, or as the captain of the Pinafore might say - hardly ever used.